chakra-ui/chakra-ui/website/pre-docs/migration.md

    > We use `localStorage` as the source of truth and use the `initialColorMode`
    > value when the value doesn't exist in `localStorage`

-2. Ability to lock color mode in certain aspects of UI, this doesn't change
+2. Ability to lock color mode in certain aspects of UI, this is unchanged

    ```jsx
    import { DarkMode, LightMode } from "@chakra-ui/color-mode"